When you think of the word “doctor,” what comes to mind?

 Is medical school worth it?

-As with most degrees, it all depends on how you approach medical school and what you do after.
-Here are four questions to ask before you get too deep in med school debt.
+As with most degrees, it depends on how you approach medical school and what you do afterward.
+Here are four questions to ask before you take on med school debt.

 1. What’s your desired specialty?

 How quickly you can repay your student loans depends on your specialty.
-Medscape’s 2017 report on physician lifestyles indicates that pediatricians can expect to make around $202,000 a year.
-Go into orthopedics and you could rake in $489,000 a year — nearly 2.5 times more than you stand to make in pediatrics.
+Medscape’s 2017 report on physician compensation indicates that pediatricians can expect to make around $202,000 a year.
+Go into orthopedics, and you could rake in $489,000 a year — nearly 2.5 times more than you stand to make in pediatrics.

 That’s a wide range of possible salaries after graduation.
 And your annual income will have a direct effect on your ability to repay your debt.